0xWILL225/avoid-everything/README.md

 - Base MπFormer checkpoint: [Link To Be Posted Later]
 - Avoid Everything checkpoint (with ROPE and DAgger): [Link To Be Posted Later]

+You can find the data and checkpoints from the paper on [Zenodo](https://zenodo.org/records/15249565).

+## Running the evaluations
+To run evaluations with the pretrained model in either the cubby or tabletop environment, you must first download the data and checkpoints from [Zenodo](https://zenodo.org/records/15249565).
+After downloading the data, you can modify the `evaluation.yaml` file to point to your data and your checkpoint.
+Note that if you're using the Docker, these should be paths within the Docker container.
+Then, you can the sript `run_validation_rollouts.py` and point it to your `evaluations.yaml` config.
+This script will load the checkpoint and the validation dataset, run rollouts, and return the metrics.

 ## Training

 ### Pretraining